donut-party/email/README.md

              :subject-template "welcome {username}!"
              :data {:username username}})

-;; This will look up "email-templates/welcome.html"
-;; and "email-templates/welcome.txt" to produce the value for the `:text` and ;; `:html` keys
+;; Pass in template name, :welcome.
+This will look up "email-templates/welcome.html" ;; and "email-templates/welcome.txt" to produce the value for the `:text` and ;; `:html` keys
 (send-email :welcome